National Pedal Sport Association

 Logo of the now defunct National Pedal Sport Association and slogan.

 The National Pedal Sport Association (NPSA) was a South Eastern USA regional Bicycle Motocross (BMX) sanctioning body originally based in Palm Harbor, Florida.
 It then soon after moved to Dunedin, Florida, for most of its existence.
 Then in its last years Pinellas Park, Florida, was its headquarters.
 For the first six years of its existence it focused mostly on amateur racing since they were stressing the family experience nature of the sport and putting on the fairest and most inclusive races possible, fitting their motto "Ride For Fun".
 The NPSA ceased operations as an independent sanctioning body after it was bought by the American Bicycle Association (ABA) in 1988.
-The first joint NSPA-ABA sanctioned race was held on March 19, 1988, at the NSPA track in Ocoee, Florida.
+The first joint NPSA-ABA sanctioned race was held on March 19, 1988, at the NPSA track in Ocoee, Florida.